-Will the Seahawks look to extend the contract of center Justin Britt this off-season?
+Will the Seahawks look to extend the contract of center Justin Britt this offseason?

 Center Justin Britt is another player whose contract the Seahawks could consider extending this off-season.

 We’ll finish our look at prominent Seahawks’ players whose contracts could be extended this off-season by examining the situation of center Justin Britt.
+And in case you missed them, here’s our look at Jimmy Graham’s contract situation and Kam Chancellor’s contract situation.

 Current contract